MikeRyanDev/mysh/README.md

 ### Building the shell

 1. Pull the latest version of mysh: `git clone https://github.com/MikeRyan52/mysh.git mysh`
-2. Change into the mysh director: `cd mysh`
+2. Change into the mysh directory: `cd mysh`
 3. Run make: `make`
-4. You'll be prompted to enter the directory where you mysh to be build.
-Simply put `.` to sellect the current directory
+4. You'll be prompted to enter the directory where you want mysh to be built.
+Simply put `.` to select the current directory
 5. Run `./mysh` to launch the shell

 ### Building the docs